SNOWWWWWW4/social-dashboard/README.md

 # social media dashboard recreate

-# Peer Review by
+# Peer Review by Fernando Gutierrez

 # Peer comment
-Here
+All AND ALL LOOKS PRETTY good layout just a little things to be fixed looks like you have to do the back square in darkmode also I see that it's not qite pixel perfect but other than that good job man.